Frequently Asked Questions

 - Be aware of the constraints of MICA's academic schedule and importance of achieving student learning objectives for the project.

-- Ensure key staff and community members are made available to faculty and students for project evaluations, reviews and critiques.
+- Ensure key staff and community members are made available to faculty and students for evaluations, reviews and critiques.

 - Provide written feedback on the overall experience (OCE will provide a brief evaluation tool.)